 JEREMY SCAHILL: Well, we don’t know.
 I mean, it’s very shady right now.
-What we understand from a mixture of the news reports, the US embassy, and now Andrew Howell, is that this individual, this Blackwater contractor, was allegedly off-duty.
+What we understand from a mixture of the news reports, the U.S. Embassy, and now Andrew Howell, is that this individual, this Blackwater contractor, was allegedly off duty.
 We understand there may have been some alcohol involved with it.
-And as Katy says, the reports indicate that he may have shot this Iraqi guard as many as eleven times.
+And as Katy says, the reports indicate that he may have shot this Iraqi guard as many as 11 times.

 See, this is the very heart of what’s wrong with the privatization of this war right now.
 There is a culture of impunity in Iraq.
 These guys are killed, and their numbers don’t get counted.
 And they kill people, and they don’t get prosecuted.

 AMY GOODMAN: We want to thank you, Katy Helvenston, for being with us, mother of Scott, who was killed in Fallujah, one of the four whose story was shown all over the world.